 May 2005: New Therapy Grant Awards

-- Grant: Seizure Control by Closed-Loop Feedback in a Rat Model of Chronic Epilepsy
+- Project Title: Seizure Control by Closed-Loop Feedback in a Rat Model of Chronic Epilepsy

 Arizona State University

-- Grant: Efficacy of Talampanel in Neonatal Seizures and Brain Injury
+- Project Title: Efficacy of Talampanel in Neonatal Seizures and Brain Injury

-- Grant: Intracerebral Injection of Anticonvulsant Containing Spray-Dried Biocompatible Microparticle for Long-Term Treatment of Epilepsy
+- Project Title: Intracerebral Injection of Anticonvulsant Containing Spray-Dried Biocompatible Microparticle for Long-Term Treatment of Epilepsy

 Texas Tech University Health Sciences Center School of Pharmacy